alias454/elasticsearch-formula/README.rst

 elasticsearch-formula
 ================

-A saltstack formula to manage elasticsearch on RHEL based systems.
+A saltstack formula to manage elasticsearch 2.x and 5.x clusters on RHEL based systems.

 .. note::